anishpunaroor/CSE110-Lab1/index.md

 I have lived in the Bay Area of California my whole life, moving around from city to city as a kid.
 Currently, I live in *San Ramon*, a town located in the East Bay Area.
 I have two cats named **Pandu** and **Pinto**, as well as a brother who is six years younger than me.

+One of my favorite quotes, by Salvador Dali, is:

+> Have no fear of perfection, you'll never reach it.

 ## Programming Interests